cblx/openapi-typescript/README.md

 module.exports = config;
 ```

-Then inject your client api sercice wherever you need...
+Then inject your client api services wherever you need...

 ```
 @Component(...)